-Citizen Police Academy
+Citizen Police Academy 2025 Spring Session:

-“Bridging the Gap”
+“Bridging the Gap” February 27th - May 22nd

 The Citizen Police Academy is an endeavor by the Jonesboro Police Department to educate citizens about police policies, functions, and services.
 The mission of the Citizen Police Academy is to give the public a working knowledge of the Jonesboro Police Department in an effort to dispel misconceptions about police officers and how police function, encourage a partnership with the community that will enable community-led problem-solving, and create an environment for positive police and community interaction.
 This academy does not create police officers but aims to educate citizens about the policies, procedures, and laws governing our actions.
-The department benefits from the academy by being afforded a better understanding of the views and concerns of our community, making us more accountable to the public that we serve.
+The department benefits from the academy by being afforded a better understanding of the views and concerns of our community, making us more accountable to the public we serve.

 Since its inception in 2015, the Jonesboro Police Department Citizen Police Academy has graduated over 350 citizens from the program.